C2SM-RCM/CCLM2CMOR/README.rst

                         version to be added to directory structure -i INIFILE, --ini INIFILE
                         configuration file (.ini)
-  -d, --no_derotate     derotate all u and v avariables -m SIMULATION, --simulation SIMULATION
+  -d, --no_derotate     no derotation of u and v variables -m SIMULATION, --simulation SIMULATION
                         which simulation specific settings to choose